 Amujo, O. C., & Otubanjo, O. (2012).
 Leveraging rebranding of ‘unattractive’ nation brands to stimulate post-disaster tourism.
 Tourist Studies, 12(1), 87-105.

-One of the objectives of the present study is to identify tourists’ motivations and experiences of the dark tourist points.
+One of the objectives of the present study is to identify tourists’ motivations and experiences at dark tourist points.
 The study by Thurnell-Read (2009) is important in achieving the following objective.
-This study is important also because the case of the research is similar to that of the following study i.e. Auschwitz concentration camp that resulted in the deaths of millions.
-The topic, ‘Engaging Auschwitz: an analysis of young travelers’ experiences of Holocaust Tourism’ is social because it led to major social distress and disturbed the lives of millions of people.
-Thomas Thornell-Read works as a senior lecturer in the department of social sciences at Loughborough University, England.
-This illustrates that the author had command over his research domain, which is the reason why such thorough research was initiated which explained and discussed all the concerned variables in a wide and complete manner.
+This study is also important because the case of the research is similar to that of the following study, i.e., the Auschwitz concentration camp that resulted in the deaths of millions.
+The topic, ‘Engaging Auschwitz: An Analysis of Young Travellers’ Experiences of Holocaust Tourism’, is social because it led to major social distress and disturbed the lives of millions of people.
+Thomas Thornell-Read is a senior lecturer in the Social Sciences department at Loughborough University, England.
+This illustrates that the author had command over his research domain, which is the reason why such thorough research was initiated, which explained and discussed all the concerned variables in a wide and complete manner.
 A qualitative research study comprising semi-structured interviews was initiated.
-Several motivations such as the assertion of humanly standards, and historical, educational, and cinematic factors of the Holocaust were identified as the motivations which contributed to the young travelers visiting Auschwitz (Thurnell-Read, 2009).
+Several motivations, such as the assertion of human standards and historical, educational, and cinematic factors of the Holocaust, were identified as the motivations contributing to the young travellers visiting Auschwitz (Thurnell-Read, 2009).

 Slivková, S., & Bucher, S. (2017).
 Dark Tourism and its Reflection in Post-Conflict Destinations of Slovakia and Croatia.
 GeoJournal of Tourism and Geosites, 19(1), 22-34.

-The aim of the study directed by Slivková and Bucher (2017) was to identify the reflection of dark tourism in the post-conflict tourist points of Slovakia and Croatia.
-The authors of their study state that the productive branding of the affected region can have a significant impact on the reputation of the territory and tourism.
-The authors argue that branding destinations that were affected by conflicts can help the country in attracting investments and developing awareness among the domestic as well as international people.
+The study directed by Slivková and Bucher (2017) aimed to identify the reflection of dark tourism in the post-conflict tourist points of Slovakia and Croatia.
+The authors of their study state that the productive branding of the affected region can significantly impact the territory's reputation and tourism.
+The authors argue that branding destinations affected by conflicts can help the country attract investments and develop awareness among domestic and international people.
 While defining dark tourism, Slivková and Bucher (2017) opine that it is a product of post-modern times when the trend is shifting towards niche tourism instead of mass tourism.
-People prefer exploring new destinations where they can attach themselves emotionally as well as from an educational perspective.
-The author has used Stone’s framework of the dark tourism spectrum which signifies the different forms of dark tourism (Stone, 2013).
-Detailed historic discussion is carried out concerning the events carried out in Slovakia and Croatia along with relating to the various dark tourist destination points in the regions.
+People prefer exploring new destinations where they can attach themselves emotionally and from an educational perspective.
+The author has used Stone’s framework of the dark tourism spectrum, which signifies the different forms of dark tourism (Stone, 2013).
+Detailed historical discussion is carried out concerning the events carried out in Slovakia and Croatia and relating to the various dark tourist destination points in the regions.

 Schaar, R. (2013).
 Destination branding: a snapshot.
 UW-L Journal of Undergraduate Research, 16(1), 1-10.

 Rebecca Schaar, a marketing lecturer, wrote an article on destination branding.
 The paper aimed to review the literature to enhance the understanding of the readers regarding the concept of destination branding.
-The author state that destination branding is a new marketing concept in the research domain as well as for the tourism industry.
-Most of the researchers have compared destination branding to consumer product branding which are two completely different things as the author claim (Schaar, 2013).
-The authors suggest that destination brand relies significantly on appealing to the tourists emotionally and inspirationally.
+The author states that destination branding is a new marketing concept in the research domain and for the tourism industry.
+Most of the researchers have compared destination branding to consumer product branding, which are two completely different things, as the author claims (Schaar, 2013).
+The authors suggest that destination brand relies significantly on appealing to tourists emotionally and inspirationally.

 Campelo, A., Aitken, R., Thyne, M., & Gnoth, J. (2014).
 Sense of place: The importance of destination branding.
 Journal of Travel Research, 53(2), 154-166.

-The aim of the research carried out by Campelo et al. (2014) was to discuss the importance of destination branding in a society where tourism is increasing, and people are showing more interest in tours.
+The research carried out by Campelo et al. (2014) aimed to discuss the importance of destination branding in a society where tourism and hospitality are increasing and people are showing more interest in tours.
 The tourist destination which was the focus of the study was the Chatham Islands of New Zealand.
-The determinants for the sense of place were time, landscape, community, and ancestry.
-As per the authors, these were the constructs that influence a person’s visiting intentions.
+Time, landscape, community, and ancestry were the determinants of the sense of place.
+As per the authors, these were the constructs influencing a person’s visiting intentions.
 Campelo et al. (2014) main focus throughout the study has been on destination branding.
-The authors argue that destination branding is substantially influenced by an appreciation of the sense of place and therefore the authors recommend that to promote a brand positively, the destination marketers must focus on making tourists or potential tourists understand the sense of place.
+The authors argue that destination branding is substantially influenced by an appreciation of the sense of place, and therefore, the authors recommend that to promote a brand positively, destination marketers must focus on making tourists or potential tourists understand the sense of place.

 Jetter, L. G., & Chen, R. J. (2011).
 Destination branding and images: Perceptions and practices from tourism industry professionals.
 International Journal of Hospitality & Tourism Administration, 12(2), 174-187.

 Laura G. Jetter and Rachel J. C. Chen, from the Department of Retail, Hospitality, and Tourism Management, University of Tennessee, USA, wrote a research paper to identify the relationship between a destination’s image and the number of tourists visiting the destination.
 Laura, Jetter, and Rachel (2011) state that just like the increasing competition amongst the firms, competition within the cities is also increasing to market themselves as a more successful market destination.
 This success is highly dependent on the image of the city.
 To improve the image, each city must assess its weaknesses and strengths.
-The research after comparing Knoxville, Tennessee to other correspondingly populated cities in the US concludes that the perception, image, and branding of the city play an extremely important role in attracting tourists to a destination point.
-Destination branding focuses on promoting their deadly cultural sites and informing the visitors about their disastrous past events and happenings.
-Dark tourism is essential for places because it brings more revenue and it promotes the growth of the GDP of the economy.
+The research, after comparing Knoxville, Tennessee, to other correspondingly populated cities in the US, concludes that the city's perception, image, and branding play an extremely important role in attracting tourists to a destination point.
+Destination branding promotes their deadly cultural sites and informs visitors about their disastrous past events and happenings.
+Dark tourism is essential for places because it brings more revenue and promotes the growth of the economy's GDP.
 Dark tourism defines the experiences which provide detailed information regarding the country’s historical places and cultural phenomena.

-Dark tourism is promoting the knowledge of the visitors and the tourists at the concentration camp in Poland.
-Dark tourism has also been named Holocaust tourism which focused on past happenings and promotes the dark experiences that happened in the destination spot.
-According to Sarah HODGKINSON (2020), dark tourism holds significant importance in exploring new information about recent or past popular events.
-In the context of the memorialization of the difficult heritage and shifting the political, and historical narratives which apply to the site such as the concentration camp in Poland which is recognized as a site of dark tourism.
-The site is continuously generating revenues and increasing physical traffic at the concentration camp, moreover in 2012 over 1.4 million people visited the place due to the effective tourism branding strategies utilized to promote the place.
+Dark tourism promotes the knowledge of the visitors and the tourists at the concentration camp in Poland.
+Dark tourism has also been named Holocaust tourism, which focuses on past happenings and promotes the dark experiences that happened in the destination spot.
+According to Sarah HODGKINSON (2020), dark tourism is important in exploring new information about recent or past popular events in the context of memorialising the difficult heritage and shifting the political and historical narratives which apply to the site, such as the concentration camp in Poland, which is recognized as a dark tourism site.
+The site is continuously generating revenues and increasing physical traffic at the concentration camp; moreover, in 2012, over 1.4 million people visited the place due to the effective tourism branding strategies utilized to promote the place.
 The author agrees that dark tourism has a strong influence over the tourism industry and creates a significant impact on the mass people.

 Following ethical considerations will be considered by the author: